 Tuition and fees are subject to change without notice upon approval by the Board of Trustees.
 All fees are mandatory for each student.
-An explanation of the University's refund policy is available on the University's website at http://www.roseman.edu/students/registrar/university-policies/.
+An explanation of the University's refund policy can be found in Addendum A at the end of this Catalog.